 Valium has a half-life of about 48 hours, which means it can take 48 hours for the body to metabolize one-half of a dose and remove it from the body.
 As the body breaks down the Valium, it is broken down into metabolites, or specific compounds left after metabolism.

-In order to consider the drug “eliminated” from the system, the concentration of that drug in the blood plasma must be below a previously established level.
+To consider the drug “eliminated” from the system, the concentration of that drug in the blood plasma must be below a previously established level.
 In most cases, this will occur after approximately 4-5 half-lives.
-This is more than a 95% reduction from the baseline levels of the drug, and often constitutes a complete removal of the drug in question.
+This is more than a 95% reduction from the baseline levels of the drug and often constitutes a complete removal of the drug in question.

 After the detox and withdrawal stage has been completed, the individual can work with other professionals to identify potentially triggering emotions and situations and deal with them more healthily.
-By learning what causes them to want to use, individuals in recovery can better anticipate potentially triggering events, and avoid them when possible.
-By learning more effective and healthy ways to cope with being triggered, they can be ready to face new or unanticipated challenges, and create a strong foundation for lasting recovery.
+By learning what causes them to want to use, individuals in recovery can better anticipate potentially triggering events and avoid them when possible.
+By learning more effective and healthy ways to cope with triggers, they can be ready to face new or unanticipated challenges and create a strong foundation for lasting recovery.